apache/paimon/docs/content/api/java-api.md

 ## Stream Read

 The difference of Stream Read is that StreamTableScan can continuously scan and generate splits.
+Note the scan should be closed if it's cancelled or finished.

 StreamTableScan provides the ability to checkpoint and restore, which can let you save the correct state during stream reading.